 Place textbooks, books, articles, or audio/visual materials on reserve for your students.
 Check the list of current textbooks on reserve to make sure yours are up-to-date.
-If you can't get a copy of your textbook, complete the Reserve Textbook Request Form for Faculty by the deadline each term.
+If you can't get a copy of your textbook, complete the Faculty Request Form for Textbooks/Library by the deadline each term.
 Learn more...

 Create a customized online research guide for your class!